leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

 1. They want constant level time to insert and remove item. only `hashMap` is suitable for that. and we all know that `hashMap` has no index, so we need another list to `getRandom` index
 2. Insert: For each new item, just insert it to the `List` and `HashMap`
-3. Remove: just remove the last item from `hashMap` and swap the current item and last item (avoid move a list, cause move list is `O(N)` time), then delete the last one
+3. Remove: find the value and index from `hashMap` and copy last item value to the current index, then delete the last item, that's will avoid move a list with `O(N)` time
 4. `getRandom` ：  get the random index from list index

 **Code**